Halid Bešlić

 Halid Bešlić (/bs/; 20 November 1953 – 7 October 2025) was a Bosnian folk singer and musician whose career spanned nearly five decades.
 Renowned for his distinctive baritone voice and emotive delivery, he became one of the most influential and best-selling performers in the former Yugoslavia and throughout the Balkans.

 Rising to prominence in the early 1980s with the albums Sijedi starac (1981), Pjesma samo o njoj (1982) and Dijamanti...
 (1984), Bešlić developed a devoted following across the Balkans and among the Bosnian diaspora.
 He released more than a dozen studio albums and performed widely across Europe and North America.

 During the Bosnian War, Bešlić organized and took part in numerous humanitarian concerts for displaced persons and war victims.
 In 2009, he survived a serious car crash that left him with lasting injuries but continued to perform and record in the following years.
 Bešlić's work is regarded as an important contribution to Bosnian musical and cultural heritage, and he remained a regional cultural icon until his death in Sarajevo in 2025.

 Early life

-Bešlić was born in the Knežina village near Sokolac, Bosnia and Herzegovina, while it was part of FPR Yugoslavia.
+Bešlić was born in Knežina, a village near Sokolac, Bosnia and Herzegovina, while it was part of the Federal People's Republic of Yugoslavia.
 His father Mujo Bešlić, a military man, died on 1 April 2016 at the age of 83 in a Sarajevo hospital.
 Halid, who was on tour in the United States at the time, managed to arrive at the funeral held in a village by Olovo, where Mujo had lived since the start of the Bosnian War in 1992.